Please note that Tapas no longer supports Internet Explorer.

 “I believe I was quite clear that I would not be participating in this farce.
 If your pet apothecary was not up to the task, I will not be your new pawn.”
 She finally pushed away from the wall and turned her back on the woman, signaling that she felt the conversation was over.

 “Remember what openly defying me might cost you, Rosaline!”
-The menacing tone in the woman’s voice had her pausing and turning back to look at her once more with an eyebrow cocked.
+The menace in the woman’s voice had her pausing and turning back to look at Selena once more.
 “You are of age now.
 Headstrong women like yourself often settle down once married to the right man.”
-A look of satisfied malice crossed the woman’s face as she saw her barb land.
-She flicked her eyes to the side, taking in the still stunned state of the maid before stepping forward and lowering her voice and hissing, “I have already had a few conversations on the matter with your fa-“

 “Fine.”
 Not a flicker of emotion passed across Rosaline’s face as she held her hand out.
-“I’ll need a sample of the original drug used and the method you used to administer it to the Duke.”
+“I’ll need a sample of the original drug used and the method used to administer it to the Duke.”

 She reentered the stillroom, closing the door firmly behind herself and walking straight back to the cabinet.

 Opening the doors, she locked eyes with the man inside.
 “That should be more than sufficient to prove to Your Grace that I was not involved in this ridiculous scheme.”
 She tossed the pouch towards him and then turned away.
+Dealing with that woman was always exhausting, and now she just wanted him to go away as quickly as possible.

 Behind her, Edmund caught the pouch, an eyebrow raised.
 “I will concede that it appears you had nothing to do with the drugging itself.
 Though the Marchioness’s threats do reveal a possible motive for taking advantage of the situation.”

 Rosaline snorted and began gathering the herbs she would need, paying him very little attention.
-“Your Grace, why on earth do you think that the wife of the Marquess would actually lower herself to arrange a marriage for a servant?”
+“Your Grace, why on earth do you think that the wife of the Marquis would actually lower herself to arrange a marriage for a servant?”

-“That is an interesting question.
-I had wondered why the Marchioness thought that would be an effective threat.
+“I do wonder why the Marchioness thought that would be an effective threat.
 A servant faced with such a tactic could just leave their employment.
 Unless the South has instituted laws for indenture that the rest of the Kingdom is not aware of?”
 Refusing to turn, she continued her work, portioning out some galeinium onto a small scale while she felt him looming behind her.

-Instead, a low, menacing chuckle came from behind her, before an arm came down on either side of her, hands gripping the table’s edge as he caged her in with his body.
+Instead, a low, menacing chuckle came from close behind her, before an arm came down on either side of her, hands gripping the table’s edge as he caged her in with his body.
 “It appears that you are under the illusion that you have the power to make the final decision.”
 A voice like a frozen wind from the North whispered past her ear.
 The warmth of his body, compared to the iciness of his tone, sent conflicting shivers down her spine.
 His large body engulfed hers, and for a moment, she was lost in the memories of being held in his arms last night.
-Because they were not entirely unpleasant, she ruthlessly shoved those memories down.
+Because they were not entirely unpleasant, she ruthlessly shoved them down.

 I’m letting him off the hook.
 Is he just being obstinate on principle?